julia-/portfolio-ca/README.md

 - Project layout
 - Display content about each project

 This was one of the sore points with my design.
-The project screenshots included colours that clashed with my design.
-To overcome this, I removed the colour from the screenshots and applied a transparent layer.
-I would like to look at other possibilities for displaying the images as I feel the images are somewhat washed which takes away from the impact from the project.
+The project screenshots included colours that clashed with the design.
+To overcome this, I removed the colour from the screenshots and applied a transparent layer using French Lilac from my colour scheme.

+I would like to look at other possibilities for displaying the images as I feel the images are somewhat washed out which takes away from the impact from the project.

 ### Colour scheme
-- Restrictive colour scheme
+#### Restrictive colour scheme

 By using a two colour scheeme it has increased the difficulty adding other elements to the website such as notifications for successfully submitting the form.
 ### Navigation
 #### Single page app

 The fullscreen overlay for the navigation menu has issues with scrolling after selecting certain menu options.
 I plan to change my site to a single page app or revisit navigation completly.

 Ideally I would like to avoid using a hamburger type of symbol for the menu.
 I have added the word 'menu' next to the symbol but would prefer to find a way to not hide navigation while retaining the integrity of the design.
 ### Compatibility and display
 #### Breakpoints